 The tribe may be represented by any individual regardless of whether that individual is licensed to practice law and unique pro hac vice rules apply in ORICWA/ICWA proceedings.
+ORS 419B.646(1).
 The court may also permit other tribes affiliated with the child to participate in the proceeding, either as parties or in an advisory capacity.
-For more information, review the Chapter 2 sections on Indian Child's Tribe, Representation, and Right to Review Documents, as well as the Chapter 3 section on Notice.
+ORS 419B.875(1)(c).
+For more information, review the Chapter 2 sections on The Indian Child's Tribe, Representation, and Right to Review Documents, as well as the Chapter 3 section on Notice.